MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/lifecycle-services/subscription-estimator.md

 ### Why isn't the **Configure** button for deploying a production environment available, even though there is an active estimate?
 And why does a warning message appear in the Action Center on the project dashboard?

-If you have multiple implementation projects, the **Configure** button might not be enabled and a warning message will appear in the Action Center regarding an insufficient number of licenses.
-With the Edit estimate function, you can  edit an active subscription estimate within the Subscription Estimator tool to apply the desired license allocation for that project.
+If you have multiple implementation projects, the **Configure** button might not be enabled and a warning message will appear in the Action center regarding an insufficient number of licenses.
+With the **Edit estimate** option, you can  edit an active subscription estimate within the Subscription estimator tool to apply the desired license allocation for that project.

 ### Why does an error occur when I mark an estimate as **Active**?